(for specific questions regarding the concentration in journalism and religion, please scroll down towards the bottom of the page)

 What is the deadline for applying to your MA program?

 We only accept applications from students who wish to start in the fall semester.
-For specific deadlines, click here to vist the GSAS Programs, Requirements and Deadlines.
+For specific deadlines, refer to the GSAS Programs, Requirements and Deadlines.

 What are the application requirements for your MA program?